ProjectPythia/pythia-foundations/appendix/glossary.md

 :::{glossary}

 [Binder](https://jupyter.org/binder)
-: An open-source service that allows users to create sharable, interactive computing environments from {term}`Jupyter Notebooks` and other repositories.
+: An open-source service that allows users to create sharable, interactive computing environments from {term}`Jupyter Notebook`s and other repositories.
 Binder can reproduce a computational environment directly from a {term}`GitHub` repository, providing a seamless way to share and interact with code and data.

 : The public service to run Binder is on <https://mybinder.org>, which is running {term}`BinderHub`.
 The Binder links on most Project Pythia pages point to <https://binder.projectpythia.org>, which is a Pythia-specific implementation of {term}`BinderHub` running on the NSF-supported [Jetstream2](https://jetstream-cloud.org/) cloud computing service.

 BinderHub
 : The underlying technology and infrastructure that powers {term}`Binder`.
-BinderHub deploys and manages the interactive computing environments for {term}`Jupyter Notebooks`, ensuring that users can access and share reproducible computational work.
+BinderHub deploys and manages the interactive computing environments for {term}`Jupyter Notebook`s, ensuring that users can access and share reproducible computational work.

 branch
 : A separate workspace to make and track changes without impacting other branches of the code {term}`repository`.